koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_28_img_1.md

+# The image 1 in slide 28 of lecture 9 contains:
 The image consists of four distinct diagrams, each illustrating a different warehouse or order processing workflow.

 1. **First Diagram (Leftmost)**: